Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/introduction.rst

 ===================

 Grease pencil strokes can be enabled/disabled with the checkbox in the panel header.
-It is a standard grease pencil panel where new grease pencil layers and frames can be controlled.
+It is a standard Grease pencil panel where new Grease pencil layers and frames can be controlled.
-There is one difference in the behavior of the grease pencil from other areas -- when a new layer is created "on-demand" (when making a stroke without adding a layer before this) the default color for the layer is set to pink.
+There is one difference in the behavior of the Grease pencil from other areas -- when a new layer is created "on-demand" (when making a stroke without adding a layer before this) the default color for the layer is set to pink.
 This makes the stroke easy to notice on all kinds of movies.